d2r2/go-i2c/README.md

 - How to enable I2C bus on RPi device:

   Your /dev/ folder should contains files like /dev/i2c-1 to have i2c support activated in the kernel.
-Otherwise you should find proper module to active it via modprobe utility, either config it permanently via /etc/modules config file.
+Otherwise you should find proper module to active it via `modprobe` utility, either config it permanently via /etc/modules config file.

 - How to find display I2C bus and address:

   Use i2cdetect utility in format "i2cdetect -y X", where X vary from 0 to 5 or more, to discover address occupied by device.
-To install utility you should run "apt-get install i2c-tools" on debian-kind system.
+To install utility you should run `apt-get install i2c-tools` on debian-kind system.

 ## License